Dream Interpretation Dead Parents and Relatives. Is It Real?

 Reddit Discussion About Contact with Deceased Loved Ones – Note the many accounts of visitations in dreams.

-Dreams about deceased loved ones have many different interpretations, as you see from what is covered here, but they all share something in common: All are opportunities to heal, to cherish memories, to say goodbye.
+Dreams about deceased loved ones are interpreted in various ways, as you see from what is covered here, but they all share something in common: All are opportunities to heal, to cherish memories, to say goodbye or even to say hello.
 The images from the dreams are vivid and can be used to create daydreams that promote healing and growth, a process pioneered by Carl Jung called active imagination technique.
 Whether or not the dreams are actual contact with people in the afterlife, they are only meant for the good of the people who experience them.

 On a final note, read what Camille Wortman, an expert on grief and loss, has to say about communicating with the deceased.
 Whether real or imaginary, it is viewed as beneficial and part of the healing process.